 Global competence implies the ability to interact positively and effectively with anyone in the world.
 The Global Competence Model™ represents the specific combination of knowledge, skills, and attitudes necessary for global competence.
-It is based on the definition of Global Competence developed in 2004 as follows:

 The Internal Readiness Category encompasses personal traits and attitudes.
 Dimensions include: